Perimenopause Brown Discharge: 7 Causes & Solutions

 What will be the diagnosis procedure?

 Upon knowing your symptoms, the doctor will conduct a pelvic examination.
 They may even check your vagina for any swelling or redness.
-If needed, he may even send a sample of the vaginal discharge to the laboratory for further testing.
+If needed, the doctor may even send a sample of the vaginal discharge to the laboratory for further testing.

 The pH level may be checked, and the discharge may even be tested with a microscope to check the growth of yeast or bacteria.
 On the basis of the results, your healthcare provider will decide whether treatment is needed.